Quince-Pie/souffle/README.md

 # Souffle: A C Test Framework

-#### Warning: This Library is Currently a Work in Progress (WIP)

-There are few rough edges and tweaks that are necessary for this library to be considered stable.

 ### Why Yet Another C Test Framework

 There are many C Test Frameworks out there which are well respected and used by many open source projects.